David-Seis/SecureYourAzureData/SQLSecurity/02 - SQLServerSecurityBasics.md

 <h2 id="04"><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png">2.4 Applications</h2>
 <p>Securing your SQL Server Instance and Database Objects includes ensuring the applications that connect to them are also working with the highest level of security.

-Apart from the <a href="https://docs.microsoft.com/en-us/dotnet/standard/security/secure-coding-guidelines" target="_blank">Secure Coding principles your client applications should follow</a>, there are security mechanisms within Azure SQL DB that you can leverage in your code for enhanced protections.</p>
+Apart from the <a href="https://docs.microsoft.com/en-us/dotnet/standard/security/secure-coding-guidelines" target="_blank">Secure Coding principles your client applications should follow</a>, there are security mechanisms within Azure SQL Database that you can leverage in your code for enhanced protections.</p>

 <h3>Client Libraries and TLS</h3>
 In SQL Server Instances you can require TLS connection encryption.
 There are, however, various version of TLS, and you want to implement the <a href="https://support.microsoft.com/en-us/topic/kb3135244-tls-1-2-support-for-microsoft-sql-server-e4472ef8-90a9-13c1-e4d8-44aad198cdbe" target="_blank">highest version possible when you connect to a SQL Server Instance</a>.
 You can find <a href="https://docs.microsoft.com/en-us/sql/connect/sql-connection-libraries?view=sql-server-ver16" target="_blank">the latest drivers and connection methods for SQL Server at this reference</a>.
 Each of these connection libraries has differing security impacts, so it is important to review the latest releases and use the most secure methods of access possible.